Azure/terraform-azurerm-avm-res-dbforpostgresql-flexibleserver/README.md

 ### <a name="input_databases"></a> [databases](#input\_databases)

-Description: - `charset` - (Required)  Specifies the Charset for the PostgreSQL Database, which needs [to be a valid PostgreSQL Charset](https://www.postgresql.org/docs/current/static/multibyte.html).
+Description: - `name` - (Required) Specifies the name of the PostgreSQL Database, which needs [to be a valid PostgreSQL identifier](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS).
 Changing this forces a new resource to be created.
+- `charset` - (Optional)  Specifies the Charset for the PostgreSQL Database, which needs [to be a valid PostgreSQL Charset](https://www.postgresql.org/docs/current/static/multibyte.html).
+Changing this forces a new resource to be created.
-- `collation` - (Required) Specifies the Collation for the PostgreSQL Database, which needs [to be a valid PostgreSQL Collation](https://www.postgresql.org/docs/current/static/collation.html).
+- `collation` - (Optional) Specifies the Collation for the PostgreSQL Database, which needs [to be a valid PostgreSQL Collation](https://www.postgresql.org/docs/current/static/collation.html).
 Note that Microsoft uses different [notation](https://msdn.microsoft.com/library/windows/desktop/dd373814.aspx)
-- `name` - (Required) Specifies the name of the PostgreSQL Database, which needs [to be a valid PostgreSQL identifier](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS).
-Changing this forces a new resource to be created.
-- `resource_group_name` - (Required) The name of the resource group in which the PostgreSQL Server exists.
-Changing this forces a new resource to be created.
-- `server_name` - (Required) Specifies the name of the PostgreSQL Server.
-Changing this forces a new resource to be created.

 ---
 `timeouts` block supports the following: